From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Related Work

 For communication transcripts, Automatic Speech Recognition (ASR), information retrieval, error detection, and speaker classification are major research directions \citep{yang2023natural}.
 ASR processes audio signals to identify words and phrases spoken by a human speaker, transcribing them into a textual format that can be analyzed and used by various applications \citep{badrinath2022automatic, amin2023low}.
 Information retrieval takes keywords and useful contexts from ASR converted text using either token-based or contextual-based language model.
 This process is known as Named Entity Recognition (NER) where entities are the extracted keywords.
 In air traffic communication transcripts understanding, the ability to accurately extract ATC domain‐specific entities (such as aircraft identifiers, altitudes, call signs, and route information) is critical for both operational safety and real-time decision making, where flight callsigns, and the intended destination are of critical interests \citep{chen2015closed, abedin2010cause, dongyue2024multi}.
-NER-based information extraction communication transcripts is the key step of building a ATC deviation warning system, where the computer can determine of the aircraft is showing the expected behavior based on the extracted keywords and real-time location.
+NER-based information extraction communication transcripts are the key step of building a ATC deviation warning system, where the computer can determine of the aircraft is showing the expected behavior based on the extracted keywords and real-time location.
+Recent work also emphasizes that AI-driven advisory systems in ATC must also address explainability and trust calibration, which reveals the need for explanations varies with operational goals and explanation design should begin with controllers’ reasoning needs rather than researcher assumptions \citep{fennedy2025atcos}.

 ATC communication transcript understanding tasks currently face a data scarcity challenge, with available datasets comprising a mix of open-source and paid subscriptions.
 Command-related databases, such as MALORCA \citep{srinivasamurthy2017semi, kleinert2018semi}, HIWIRE \citep{segura2007hiwire}, ATCOSIM \citep{hofbauer2008atcosim}, UWB ATCC \citep{vsmidl2019air}, and AIRBUS \citep{delpech2018real}, collectively offer approximately 176 hours of speech data, capturing the highly constrained, standardized phraseology of ATC communications (i.e., limited vocabularies, specific callsigns, and technical jargon) under challenging acoustic conditions.
 These datasets are typically derived from lengthy recordings where only brief command segments (approximately 10–15 minutes per hour of raw data) are usable after extensive manual transcription efforts.
 The ATCO2 project \citep{zuluaga2020automatic, zuluaga2022atco2, zuluaga2023lessons} further enriches this landscape by developing a unique platform to automatically collect, organize, and pre-process ATC speech data from diverse sources, including publicly accessible radio frequency channels such as \href{https://www.liveatc.net/}{LiveATC.net} and indirect feeds from Air Navigation Service Providers.
 In contrast, widely available out-of-domain corpora like Librispeech \citep{panayotov2015librispeech} and Commonvoice \citep{ardila2019common} are also adopted for transfer learning to mitigate these in-domain data limitations.